 A Common Sense Warning

 Jojoba seeds are edible and non-toxic.
 Deer and other animals enter the jojoba fields to consume them.
-They were a source of food to Native Americans for centuries.
+They were a source of food for Native Americans for centuries.
 Accidental or casual ingestion of small amounts of jojoba does not cause harm.
 If you have some on your hands and are in proximity of a dog, it will lick your hand unmercifully!

 However, we do not prepare our jojoba as food.
 Do not ingest it.
 Keep it out of children’s reach.
 The product is intended for topical application to the skin, only.
 If you’re applying it to the skin of a premature baby, or small infant use amounts that absorb into the skin.
 Excess amounts should be wiped away.